Seasonal packaging: Is it beneficial for businesses?

-Hetal said: “Christmas is a time of giving so you could create a more premium looking product through the packaging design and the packaging itself to encourage gift purchases.”
+Hetal said: “Christmas is a time of giving so you could create a more premium looking product through the packaging design to encourage gift purchases.”

 Adding personalisation on to packaging can make a product fresh and ‘in demand’.
-Nutella previously created the perfect stocking filler gift by offering customers the chance to get names printed on the jar.
+Nutella created the perfect stocking filler gift by offering customers a bespoke service to print names on the jar.

-“By adding a festive element to the packaging with a colour change, glitter or ribbons, you are adding what people are looking for during this period.
-You can add value to the packaging by giving them a touch of luxury,” Mick Added.
+“By adding a festive element to the packaging with a colour change, glitter or ribbons you can add value to the packaging by giving them a touch of luxury,” Mick Added.

 Keep brand recognisable

-It is important that businesses don’t confuse customers by creating packaging that no longer represents their company or product.
-In 2011 for Christmas, Coca Cola released 1.4 billion special edition white cans to promote an Arctic Home campaign, as an attempt to protect the endangered polar bears.
-However, they received backlash from customers who mistook the new design for their Diet Coke products and had accidentally drank the full-fat version.
-The brand was forced to launch red alternatives of this limited-edition packaging to please unhappy customers.
+It is important that businesses don’t confuse customers by creating packaging that no longer represents their brand or product.
+In 2011 for Christmas, Coca Cola released 1.4 billion special edition white cans to promote an Arctic Home campaign as an attempt to raise awareness about the endangered polar bears.
+However, they received a backlash from customers who mistook the new design for Diet Coke.
+The brand was forced to launch red alternatives of this limited-edition packaging to placate unhappy customers.

-It is important for companies to make decisions regarding their seasonal packaging as soon as possible to avoid missing the event and in time to prepare for any complications or changes that may need making.
+It is important for companies to make decisions regarding their seasonal packaging as soon as possible to avoid missing the event.
+In retail, plans should be underway six months ahead of Christmas in time to allow for any complications or changes during the design and production process.